labscript-suite/labscript-suite/README.md

    * Launch the application without a terminal window, using the virtual environment the above command was called in.
    * Display the application with an application-specific shortcut in the taskbar (which can be pinned, like any other desktop application).

-    Virtual environments named anything other than `.venv` will be included in the name of the shortcut, e.g. ‘runmanager – the labscript suite (py38)’.
+    Virtual environments named anything other than `.venv` will be included in the name of the shortcut, e.g. ‘runmanager – the labscript suite (py38)’ for a virtual environment named `py38`.

 Alternatively, you can launch the applications from a terminal, e.g.